Raj2604/StudyNotion/README.md

 1. Set up a MongoDB database and obtain the connection URL.
 2. Create a `.env` file in the root directory with the following environment variables:

+## Usage

+1. Start the Project: `npm run dev`

+Access the application in your browser at `http://localhost:3000`.